microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 <img src="images/Debugger.png" width="300px" />

-Within the paused file, we cover hover over expressions to view their current value, inspect the locals/watches and call stack, and use the debug toolbar at the top to step through the execution.
+Within the paused file, we can hover over expressions to view their current value, inspect the locals/watches and call stack, and use the debug toolbar at the top to step through the execution.
 All the things you would expect from an IDE, but in a lightweight text editor.
 Hit `F5` again to continue execution of the app.

 ## Full Stack Debugging

 As mentioned, this is a MEAN app, which means it's front-end and back-end are both written using JavaScript.
-So while we're currently debugging our back-end Node/Express code, we may need to also be able to debug our front-end/Angular code.
+So while we're currently debugging our back-end Node/Express code, at some point, we may need to debug our front-end/Angular code.
 Fortunately, VS Code has a huge ecosystem of extensions, which are easy to install, including integrated Chrome debugging.

 To demonstrate this, switch to the extensions tab and type `chrome` into the search box:

 <img src="images/Chrome.png" width="300px" />

 Select the extension named `Debugger for Chrome` and click the `Install` button.
 After doing this, you'll need to reload VS Code to activate the extension.
-It will persist your workspace across the restart so don't worry.
+It will persist your workspace across the restart so don't worry about losing any state.

 Type `CTRL+P`, enter/select `launch.json` and replace the contents of that file with the following: